pieeg-club/EEGwithRaspberryPI/README.md

-### Software from this rep Not supported more.
-Actual scripts will be [here](https://github.com/pieeg-club/PiEEG) , now just only Python.
-It is a old version with C language.
+Actual locations for the scripts will be [here](https://github.com/pieeg-club/PiEEG) , now just only Python.

 ### To Buy - PiEEG is available in the market at our partner shop [Elecrow](https://pieeg.com/pieeg/)